Request Free Trial

 Now, go to the admin panel and select the product option.
 Next, select the products you want to update tags.

-step 6 filter tag updates - Additional view 1
+Add filters on shopify step 6: filter tag updates - Additional view 1

-step 6 filter tag updates - Additional view 2
+Add filters on shopify step 6: filter tag updates - Additional view 2

 Next,